omgnetwork/elixir-omg/docs/exit_validation.md

 ##### Notes on implementation

-1. We don't want to have any type of exit-related flags in `OMG.State`'s utxos
+1. We don't want to have any type of exit-related flags in `OMG.State`'s UTXOs
 2. The reason to wait `exit_finality_margin` is to not have a situation, where due to a reorg, an exit is tracked and then vanishes.
 If we didn't handle that, it could grow old and at some point raise prompts to mass exit (`:unchallenged_exit`).
 An alternative is to always check the current status of every exit, before taking action, but that might create excessive load on the Ethereum RPC and be quite complex